akutuzov/webvectors/README.md

 **Tags**

 Models can use arbitrary tags assigned to words (for example, part-of-speech tags, as in _boot_NOUN_).
 If your models are trained on words with tags, you should switch this on in `webvectors.cfg` (`use_tags` variable).
-Then, _WebVectors_ will allow users to limit their queries by tags.
+Then, _WebVectors_ will allow users to filter their queries by tags.
 You also should specify the list of allowed tags (`tags_list` variable in `webvectors.cfg`) and the list of tags which will be shown to the user (`tags.tsv` file).

 **Models daemon**

-_WebVectors_ uses a daemon, which runs in the background and actually processes all embedding tasks.
+_WebVectors_ uses a daemon, which runs in the background and actually processes all embedding-related tasks.
 It can also run on a different machine, if you want.
 Thus, in `webvectors.cfg` you should specify `host` and `port` that this daemon will listen at.
 After that, start the actual daemon script `word2vec_server.py`.
 It will load the models and open a listening socket.
 This daemon must be active permanently, so you may want to launch it using _screen_ or something like this.

 **Models**